img/respec/README.md

 vocabulary terms (.ttl files) and the specification html source document.
 There is a trivial app.js that does this, running under nodejs.
 You need to fiddle with the app.js source to point to the three locations where resources are to be found:

-1. builds directory, js and tests - these are repo-relative so don't have to be changed.
+1. (optional) builds directory, js and tests - these are repo-relative so don't have to be changed.
 2. html source for the specifications - this is in the "API Documentation and Samples" component in dng/jazzdev03.
 3. ttl source for the vocabularies and shapes - this is in the "Services Platform" component on dng/jazzdev03.